Physics-Informed Neural Operators for Cardiac Electrophysiology: Background

 A major challenge in applying machine learning to solve PDE problems is that enforcing physical constraints solely from data is difficult and may require large amounts of data, which can be prohibitive for these systems.
 The field of physics-informed machine learning addresses this problem by incorporating domain knowledge to guide the model construction.
 Physics-Informed Neural Networks (PINNs) \citep{raissi_physics-informed_2019} are one of the first and most prominent methods.
 PINNs incorporate physics knowledge as a soft constraint on the neural network by creating loss functions that penalise deviations from the PDE residuals as well as any known boundary and initial conditions.

-A general form for this loss function, using $\ell_2$-norm residuals, can be seen in Equation \ref{eq:physics_pinn_loss}, where $u_{\theta}$ denotes the solution function found by the network, $a$ is a given initial condition, $\mathcal{R}_{\Theta}$ is a parametrised form of $\mathcal{R}$, and $\lambda_{res}$, $\lambda_{bc}$, $\lambda_{ic}$ are weights for each physics loss component\footnote{Both the weightings of the loss components and the parameters of $\mathcal{R}_{\Theta}$ can either be fixed or learnt as part of the network parameters, $\theta$.}.
+A general form for this loss function, using $\ell_2$-norm residuals, can be seen in Equation \ref{eq:physics_pinn_loss}, where $u_{\theta}$ denotes the solution function found by the network, $a$ is a given initial condition, $\mathcal{R}$ is the differential operator, and $\lambda_{res}$, $\lambda_{bc}$, $\lambda_{ic}$ are weights for each physics loss component\footnote{Both the weightings of the loss components and the parameters of $\mathcal{R}$ can either be fixed or learnt as part of the network parameters, $\theta$.}.

 As discussed in the Introduction, PINNs can only learn a single PDE instance at a time, requiring retraining with a new instance for each solution function $u\in\mathcal{U}$.
 Moreover, PINNs rely on discretised meshes to approximate the derivatives required in the PDE residual loss.
 This requires evaluating the network and its gradients at a large number of collocation points, which scales poorly with both the domain's dimensionality and the complexity of the PDE.
 Finally, due to their nature as an iterative solver, PINNs can struggle to generalise beyond the spatial and temporal domains seen during training.